mahidulislamnihad/KiCAD_PCB_Design/Project_1/README.md

 7. After setting up the DRC rules, the initial 3D view of the PCB was analyzed to understand its physical appearance: [Initial PCB 3D View](Initial_PCB_3D_View.png)
 8. [Top layer](Routed_PCB_Top_Layer.png) and [Bottom layer](Routed_PCB_Bottom_Layer.png) routing has been done.
 9. Microcontroller pin was connected to an LED using a via to understand inter-layer connectivity in a 2-layer PCB.
-10. Copper fill was applied, and its role in grounding and overall PCB performance was explored.
+10. Copper fill was applied, and its role in grounding and overall PCB performance has been understood.

 # Next Step
 1. Going through DRC check.